Transparently Multicultural

 Anaïs asked her father, “Did you know that the Hebrew language descended on the Tigris and the Euphrates, from the Akkad of Sargon to the Arabs and the Palestinians, the Canaanites and the Jews?
 Ahmed says, ‘We must remember that we’re one Abrahamic family, one People of the Book.
 After all, Hammurabi was the first rabbi, and Muhammad was the final prophet of the Jewish line’.”

 Her father was determined to judge the case impartially.
 He turned to the defendant’s lawyer, who objected, ‘It was just a poem about rivers!
 It was just a pun on rabbi!’
 He then turned to the prosecutor, who observed that Plato had wisely expelled poets from his Republic.
-And puns were just another form of lie.
+Puns were just another form of lie.

 Her father thought to himself, Who knows what sort of damage was being done by the woke garbage they taught these days, and by the hip-hop music they listened to?
 To them, every Black sound is a magic bell, whether it’s African or American.
-But then again, the Algerian quoted “La Nuit Je Mens.”
-Who doesn’t have a mountain of questions in their boots?
-He thought of his own father, and wondered if he would ever meet him again.
-“At night I lie, I take a train across the plains… Where is your echo now?
-Where is your echo now?”
+But then again, the Algerian quoted “La Nuit Je Mens,” so he must know something about being French.

 So he couldn’t really be the judge.
 He would have to meet the man first.
 All he had was a tight fist planted against a plaster wall.
+The judge was somewhere else, raising his gavel.
+But he refused to bring it down.

 Anaïs ended her paean to Ahmed’s beard by telling her father that it was dark as ebony, from his lower jaw down to his belly button.
 From there it continued, the difference in colour and texture almost imperceptible, into the dark jungle of his pubic hair.
 His glorious beard was like a black and glistening prayer mat for the centre of his soul, his Muslim heart.

-He therefore suppressed any form of expression as she continued her account of Ahmed’s family — of his uncle who was a school teacher in the madrasa he opened in Sarcelles, and of his mother and two sisters who never went out after 8 PM and who filled their small Belleville apartment with the exotic warble of Arabic day and night.
-She reminded her father that Hebrew was a Semitic language, just like Arabic.
+Her father knew that if he raised his voice or issued commands, Anaïs would double down, throw a tantrum, and not talk to him for days.
+He therefore suppressed any form of expression as she continued her account of Ahmed’s family — of his uncle who was a school teacher in the madrasa he opened in Sarcelles, and of his mother and two sisters who never went out after 8 PM and who apparently filled their small Belleville apartment with the exotic warble of Arabic day and night.

 He relaxed his fist and let his arm fall back to his side.
 She was 17 years old, and he remembered what that meant.
 At that age he had told his father — a poet in the Latin Quarter who turned their home into a barricade against The System — that he had joined the Army.